No one is born skilled, but everyone is born with the potential to be skilled.

 It’s true, whether you want to:

-Any other long-term change in this complicated algorithm will require this only principle.
+Any other long-term change in this complicated algorithm will require this only simple principle.

 I think I’ve cleared my point to that extent.